(Also known as a Fractured Sternum, Sternum Fracture, Broken Sternum)

 Prognosis of a sternal fracture

 Patients with an isolated sternal fracture in the absence of damage to other structures or organs of the body usually make a full recovery with appropriate management.
-Patients can usually return to activity or sport in weeks to months although care must be taken when returning to contact sports as the sternum is unlikely to regain full strength for many months.
-Patients with more severe sternal fractures, particularly those which require surgical correction, or when other structures have been involved, will usually require a prolonged period of management over many months before recovery can take place.
+Return to activity or sport can usually occur in a number of weeks to a few months although care must be taken when returning to contact sports as the sternum is unlikely to regain full strength for many months (typically 1 – 2 years).
+Patients with more severe sternal fractures, particularly those which require surgical correction, or when other structures have been involved, will usually require a prolonged period of management over many months before a full recovery can take place.

 Physiotherapy for a sternal fracture